 - 71. In addition to limitations placed on access to education for women and some religious minorities, reports continue to maintain that students engaged in political activities are being deprived of their education.
 In a letter to the Special Rapporteur, the Human Rights Commission of Daftar Tahkim Vahdat an Iranian Student Organization stressed the increase in punitive action in reaction to peaceful efforts by students to improve academic life and defend student and human rights, vis-à-vis student organisations, publications, and activism. - 72.
-Citing statistics based on information gathered from news sources, the Commission maintains that since March 2005, there have been at least 935 cases of students deprived from continuing education for either one or more semesters, and at least 41 cases of professors expelled from university.
+Citing statistics based on information gathered from news sources, the Commission maintains that since March 2005, there have been at least 945 cases of students deprived from continuing education for either one or more semesters, and at least 41 cases of professors expelled from university.
 Of the 976 aforementioned reported cases, more than 140 cases apply solely to Allameh Tabataba'i University (14 professors and 57 students), headed by Mr. Sadreddin Shariati, and Amirkabir Polytechnic University of Tehran (72 students), headed by Mr. Alireza Rahaei.
 Moreover, three student publications or associations have been forcibly closed. - 73.
 Individuals interviewed for this report maintained that they were denied access to universities despite achieving top scores on university entrance exams for higher degrees as a result of their political activities.
-One top ranking political science student, for example, reported that he/she was denied entrance to a Masters degree program until he/she signed a pledge that he/she would abstain from student activism for the duration of his/her studies.
-However, he/she was later denied access to PhD studies and alleged that he/she had been informed that the Ministry of Intelligence had placed him/her on a list of students that were banned from continuing their education.
+One top ranking political science student, for example, reported that (s)he was denied entrance to a Masters degree program until (s)he signed a pledge that (s)he would abstain from student activism for the duration of his/her studies.
+However, (s)he was later denied access to PhD studies and alleged that he/she had been informed that the Ministry of Intelligence had placed him/her on a list of students that were banned from continuing their education. - 74.
+The Special Rapporteur is also concerned over allegations that university Professors Expelled: Top Six Universities (2005-2012)

-74. The Special Rapporteur is also concerned over allegations that university professors in the field of humanities continue to be expelled for their views.
-Minister of Science and Technology, Mr. Kamran Daneshjoo, reportedly asserted that professors uncommitted to Velayat-e Faqih (Guardianship of the Islamic Jurist), or who have a "secular or liberal-democracy point of view" are not needed in Iran.69 One professor reported that he/she was subjected to immense pressure from the head of his/her university to prove his/her devotion to Islamic values and the Iranian State by demanding that he/she join daily prayers at the university.
-Refusal to cooperate was reportedly followed by death threats from the Ministry of Intelligence, which informed him/her that if he/she refused to cooperate with the Islamic guidelines of the university he/she would be "expelled, killed, and buried in an undisclosed grave".
+professors in the field of humanities continue to be expelled for their views.
+Minister of Science and Technology, Mr. Kamran Daneshjoo, reportedly asserted that professors uncommitted to Velayat-e Faqih (Guardianship of the Islamic Jurist), or who have a

+"secular or liberal-democracy point of view" are not needed in Iran.69 One professor reported that (s)he was subjected to immense pressure from the head of his/her university to prove his/her devotion to Islamic values and the Iranian State by demanding that (s)he join daily prayers at the university.
+Refusal to cooperate was reportedly followed by death threats from the Ministry of Intelligence, which informed him/her that if (s) he refused to cooperate with the Islamic guidelines of the university (s)he would be "expelled, killed, and buried in an undisclosed grave".
 The professor further reported that twelve colleagues had been expelled or forced into early retirement for alleged non-cooperation with Islamic guidelines of the university in the last five years alone.